Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 docker-compose logs -f
 ```

-Looking at these logs is useful to spot possible errors.
+Looking at these logs is useful to spot possible errors

 #### Step 7 - Accelerate